Alken & Venn

 Helmet of the knight Aaron, who served the Old Iron King.

-Aaron, who came to this land from the east, once chose the power-weak Old Iron King as his master and contributed to his acquisition of the throne.
+Aaron, who came to this land from the East, once chose the power-weak Old Iron King as his master and contributed to his acquisition of the throne.

 However, it is said that he left to seek a new land when the King’s power reached the height of prosperity.

 After we acquire both the Ashen Mist Heart and the Iron King’s crown, the latter seems to react to Alonne’s sword and armor set up in a kind of display room beneath the topmost throne of Brume Tower, triggering a memory residing in the crown.
-If we enter the world of that memory, we will find ourselves at the Iron Keep, which we can identify based on the identical architecture and presence of the castle’s knights.
-This is a part of the castle we cannot explore in the present era, presumably the portion which we see has completely collapsed into the lava and become the Old Iron King’s boss room — only the teleport point granting easy access to Brume Tower remaining.
-Indeed, the boss room for the memory is an antechamber to another throne room, flooring a shiny marble reflecting the twilight clouds outside the arched windows; the iron throne in the next room identical to the one half-buried in ash at the bottom of Brume Tower.
+If we enter the world of that memory, we will find ourselves at the Iron Keep, going by the architecture.
+This is a part of the castle we cannot explore in the present era, presumably the innermost portion which has completely collapsed into the lava and become the Old Iron King’s boss room — only his private teleport point to Brume Tower remaining.
+The boss room for the memory is an antechamber to another throne room, flooring a shiny marble reflecting the twilight clouds outside the arched windows; the iron throne in the next room identical to the one half-buried in ash at the bottom of Brume Tower.
+However, in order to reach this throne, we must fight through not only his knights, but even Alonne.

-However, in order to reach this throne, we must fight through not only knights and salamanders — which the King apparently kept as pets — but even Alonne.
-The boss is formally sitting on the floor when we enter the antechamber and immediately engages us in combat.
-If we happen to defeat him effortlessly, he will commit seppuku to atone for the dishonor, but we undoubtedly cause the death of the knight who had supposedly left on a new journey regardless.
+The boss is sitting on the floor when we enter the antechamber and immediately engages us in combat.
+If we happen to defeat him effortlessly, he will technically deal the final blow, but we undoubtedly cause the death of the knight who had supposedly left on a new journey regardless.
 This apparent contradiction is unlikely to be a developer oversight since the description for the Alonne Knight Captain set reiterates his loss of faith and departure following the big fix.
-We undoubtedly travel to a period when the Old Iron King was still alive and recently present in the area.
-In fact, the smelter wedge left on his throne suggests that the king had only just returned from the ironworks.
-So why is Alonne there?
+So, why is he there?
+This is a period when the Old Iron King was still alive and recently present in the area.
+In fact, the smelter wedge left on his throne suggests that he had only just returned from the ironworks, where we acquire so many.
+Meanwhile, Alonne is assuredly minding his etiquette.
+The way he sits cross-legged was common for samurai during Japan’s warring states period, only becoming offensive in a lord’s presence after the united country entered peacetime.
+Given his violent background, the warrior is showing courtesy as a vassal when his king could walk in at any moment.
+It is almost as if him leaving with disdain never happened.

 Helmet of the Aaron Knight leaders.